 Pattern is solid dark spots which can be round or oval flowing across the body and should not be connected.
 A series of parallel stripes, from the back of the head to just over the shoulder blades fan out slightly over the back.
 Smaller spots may be found on the legs and feet, as well as on the face.
 The coat is dense short hair that can be coarse or soft in texture.

-Bottle Feeding of cats of certain generations with high exotic heritage ensures the best temperament.
-Bottle feeding at minim is four weeks around the clock care.
-Bottle feeding is required in the first generation due to slight prematurity and high exotic content.
-The domestic cat pregnancy is around 63 days and the serval pregnancy of around 74 days, resulting in some kittens being slightly premature requiring specialty care during the first few weeks.
-This complex process results in higher prices due to time and skill level.
+Bottle feeding of generations with higher exotic heritage ensures obtaining a sound temperament.
+Bottle raised kittens are left with mom during the first few weeks to ensure vital antibodies are received.
+Bottle raising is required in the first generation.
+The average domestic cat pregnancy is around 63 days and the African Serval Cat pregnancy is around 74 days.
+Having a ten-day gestational difference can result in some F1 kittens being slightly premature.
+Premature kittens require intense specialty care during the first few weeks.
+This complex process results in higher prices due to the time and skill level.
 It is important to note that any cat breed not provided proper socialization will result in maladjusted social habits.

-Allergies still happen around Savannah Cats even though they are lower-shedding breed of cat.
+Allergies still happen around Savannah Cats even though they are short haired cat breed.
 No cat breed is truly hypoallergenic.
-People with allergies tend to react less however no scientific data supports hypoallergenic cat breeds.
+No scientific data supports hypoallergenic cat breeds.
 Most allergy sufferer are allergic to the protein found in cat saliva not hair, so they are allergic to all felines.

 Lifespan of domestic cats can live up to 15 years, typically 10-12 years.
 Serval Cats live up to 20 years.
 Savannah cats can live 12-20 years depending on heritage from the Serval Cat.
 It is proven that cats who eat a properly balanced raw meat mixture will have a better chance at a longer life.